shannaniggans/cyberanode/README.md

 ## Why Choose CyberAnode?

-- **Reliability:** We prioritize accuracy and reliability in our directory, ensuring that the listed companies meet stringent criteria.
+- **Reliability:** We prioritise accuracy and reliability in our directory, ensuring that the listed companies meet stringent criteria.

 - **Transparency:** CyberAnode provides transparent information about each cybersecurity company, empowering users to make informed decisions.